College Lifestyle

 101 Ways Your Smartphone Can Make You Smarter & a Better Student

-If you own a smartphone, chances are you're already well-versed in the ability of your device to make you smarter than ever, but there's so much more that you can do.… Read more »
+If you own a smartphone, chances are you're already well-versed in the ability of your device to make you smarter than ever, but there's so much more that you can do.
+From add-ons to hacks, there are many ways you can make your smartphone even more flexible than the manufacturers intended, so read these tips to make you and your smartphone both smarter… Read full article

 13 Must Read Blogs For College Students